Cody Jamieson

-Cody Jamieson (born July 17, 1987) is a Iroquois professional lacrosse player.
+Cody Ryan Jamieson (born July 17, 1987) is a Haudenosaunee professional lacrosse player.
 He plays for the Halifax Thunderbirds of the National Lacrosse League and the Six Nations Chiefs in Major Series Lacrosse.
 Jamieson is a former attackman for Syracuse University, where he obtained a degree in Communications.

 National Lacrosse League

 Jamieson was selected first overall by the Rochester Knighthawks in the 2010 NLL draft.
 He had 53 points in his rookie season and finished second to Curtis Dickson in the Rookie of the Year voting.
 Jamieson became the de facto offensive leader of the Knighthawks in his second season, leading the team with 36 goals and 85 points as the Knighthawks captured their third Champion's Cup.
 Jamieson, with four goals and four assists, was named Championship Game MVP.

 A year later, Jamieson won the scoring title with 108 points and 72 assists.
 He led the Knighthawks to their third straight Championship, making them second in the NLL and top of their Eastern Division.
 His hard work and achievements were recognized and he was named league MVP in 2014.

+On April 11, 2025, Jamieson recorded his 1,000th career NLL point, becoming the first Indigenous player, and 17th overall, to do so.